lrcortizo/PetsJavaEEApplication/README.md

   * The `xcs` database for running the application.
   * The `xcssampletest` database for testing the appliaction.

-In both cases, the user `xcs` identified by `xcs` should have all privileges on this database.
-You can do this by executing the following commands:
+In both cases, the user `xcs` identified by `xcs` password should have all privileges on this database.
+You can do this by executing the following
+commands:

 ```sql
 CREATE DATABASE xcs;